12 Physics Passion Project Ideas For High School Students

 How Can I Get Started With My Physics Project?

-In this article, we covered how to find the right physics project for you, shared a dozen ideas for physics passion projects, and discussed how to showcase your project.
+In this article, we covered how to find the right physics project for you, shared a dozen ideas for physics passion projects, and discussed how to showcase your passion project.

 Want to start a project of your own?